Managing Radon in Schools

 Test for Radon:Test according to your plan.
-Refer to Radon Measurement in Schools: Revised Edition EPA 402-R-92-014, for more detail.
+Refer to radon publications for schools, for more detail.
 EPA suggests initial short-term testing in all frequently occupied, ground contact rooms.

 Implement Radon Reduction Plans:If you find high radon levels and need to mitigate, consider hiring a mitigation contractor.
 Some states have restrictions on who can test or mitigate a school.
 Consult with your state radon office for state-specific recommendations.